Cover Band in Springwood, NSW

 We are three piece acoustic band (with a big sound).
 Acoustic Guitars x2, Vocals x2, Drums x1 (just a Snare and cymbal played with brushes)

-We strongly recommend that all communication with The Quokkas be kept within CrowdPleaser's secure quoting and booking platform.
+We strongly recommend that all communication with The Quokkas (are fully vaccinated) be kept within CrowdPleaser's secure quoting and booking platform.
 We can only guarantee deposits paid through the CrowdPleaser website.
 You should also make sure their quote includes their cancellation and payment terms.

 We are an acoustic band with quality equipment (light/sound).
 We have a very adaptable setup, our sound can be very full or even quite quiet.
 What would you like?